alttch/eva3/doc/lm/lm_api.rst

 Good for backward compatibility with any devices, as all API functions can be called using GET and POST.
 When POST is used, the parameters can be passed to functions either as multipart/form-data or as JSON.

-Also, standard direct method calling is the only way to use built-in user sessions.

 API key can be sent in request parameters, session (if enabled and user is logged in) or in HTTP **X-Auth-Key** header.